Romy Gonzalez Player Props: White Sox vs. Marlins

-Romy Gonzalez -- with a slugging percentage of .533 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox versus the Miami Marlins, with Sandy Alcantara on the hill, on June 10 at 2:10 PM ET.
+The Chicago White Sox, including Romy Gonzalez and his .533 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starting pitcher Braxton Garrett and the Miami Marlins at Guaranteed Rate Field, Sunday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Yankees.

 Romy Gonzalez Game Info & Props vs. the Marlins